China National Aviation Corporation: History

 The downfall of CNAC's operations came on 9 November 1949, when managing director of CNAC, Colonel CY Liu, and general manager of CATC, Colonel CL Chen with a skeleton crew defected with 12 aircraft in unauthorized take-offs from Hong Kong Kai Tak Airport to Communist-controlled China.
 The lead aircraft (Convair 240) was welcomed with pomp and ceremony in Beijing, while the other 11 landed safely in Tianjin.
 The aircraft were pursued by Nationalist fighter planes but were shielded by heavy cloud cover.
 The remaining airline staff with their families (a total of 3,400) snuck into China by land or sea later.
 The ideology behind the defection was nationalism as they believed that the Communist Party would best lead one, strong China.
 On 1 August 1950, both companies came back to operate services.
 Later they were merged to form the People's Aviation Company of China in May 1952, and eventually became part of CAAC Airlines in June 1953.
 Today the original Convair 240 (with one engine missing) is on display at a Military Aviation Museum in Beijing.
 Liu left China in 1971 for Australia where he died in May 1973.

 The remaining 71 aircraft in Hong Kong were sold by the Nationalists, who had retreated to the island of Taiwan, to the Delaware-registered Civil Air Transport Inc (CAT) in an effort to save the aircraft from the Communists.
 After a lengthy legal battle (which went on appeal from Hong Kong to Privy Council in UK, as reported in 1951 Appeal Cases) the planes were delivered by the Hong Kong government to CAT in 1952.

-Moon Fun Chin, who flew supplies over the dangerous Hump Campaign to resupply the Chinese during World War Two, was the last surviving CNAC pilot.
-He died on 9 May 2023 at age 110.
+Peter Goutiere and Moon Fun Chin, who flew supplies over the dangerous Hump Campaign to resupply the Chinese during World War Two, were the last surviving CNAC pilots.
+Goutiere died on 22 January 2023 at age 108, while Chin died on 9 May 2023 at age 110.